 Trip Journal Entry:

-Rare Total Solar Eclipse Darkens Skies Over Australia, South Pacific A total solar eclipse was visible from the northern tip of Australia on Nov.
+A Rare Total Solar Eclipse Darkens Skies Over Australia, South Pacific.
+A total solar eclipse was visible from the northern tip of Australia on Nov.
 13, 2012 at 3:35 EST. The light halo visible around the edges of the moon is the sun’s atmosphere, the corona.

 The moon blocked out the sun in a total solar eclipse today, briefly turning dawn back into night over parts of northern Australia and the southern Pacific Ocean.